emhoracek/smooch/README.md

 I would very much appreciate input on how to make this program better.

 Right now, it only works on certain cell formats.
-It definitely doesn't work with Cherry KiSS or the older pre-"General KiSS Spec" cels.
+It definitely doesn't work with Cherry KiSS.
 Others, it sometimes works and sometimes doesn't.
 I'm still trying to work out the kinks.

 If you would like to help with this or other tools for KiSS, please let me know!
 Email me at libby@daydrea.me, submit an issue, or send a pull request.
 THANKS!! :D